actionml/harness-cli/README.md

 ```

 The "status" gives an "OK" if connections can be made, the rest of the info is client config.
 The "status engines" hits the DB to find any installed engines so if you have new Harness installation you will get an empty JSON array of Engine Instance info.

+# Versions

+The Harness-CLI follows the same version numbers as the Harness Server.
+If you build from source there will be a git tag in the master branch for every release after 0.4.0-RC1.
+For containers the image tags also follow Harness naming.

+## harness-cli version 0.6.0

+This is in sync with Harness 0.6.0 but should be backward compatible with all 0.5.x harness versions.

+New features:

+ - `harness-cli` now has an alias of `hctl` which is the preferred invocation.
+ - Some slight edits to command responses for clarity.
+These include the renaming of "_id" to "name" in the JSON response for `hctl status engines`.

+## 0.5.0 changes from v0.4.0

+ - **This CLI replaces** the one integrated with Harness in Harness 0.4.0.
+ - This CLI **cannot be used to start or stop** Harness, the integrated `harness start` and `harness stop` in the Harness project should work.
+ - You must add the `harness-cli` script to your PATH.
+ - **The Harness Python SDK is now included** in this project: You will need to install the Harness Python SDK as well as dependent packages as shown in Setup below.